DanDo385/solidity-edu/03-events-and-logging/README.md

 - ✅ Enable off-chain indexing and querying
 - ✅ Notify frontends of state changes
 - ❌ Cannot be read by contracts (write-only)
+- 🛰️ Survive chain reorgs with topics that clients can replay deterministically

 ### Indexed Parameters